Embargo Act of 1807

 The Embargo Act of 1807 was a general trade embargo on all foreign nations that was enacted by the United States Congress.
-As a successor or replacement law for the 1806 Non-importation Act and passed as the Napoleonic Wars continued, it represented an escalation of attempts to persuade Britain to stop any impressment of American sailors and to respect American sovereignty and neutrality but also attempted to pressure France and other nations in the pursuit of general diplomatic and economic leverage.
+Much broader than the ineffectual 1806 Non-importation Act, it represented an escalation of attempts to persuade Britain to cease impressment of American sailors and to respect American sovereignty and neutrality as the Napoleonic Wars continued.
+It was also intended to pressure France and other nations, in pursuit of general diplomatic and economic leverage.

 In the first decade of the 19th century, American shipping grew.
-During the Napoleonic Wars, rival nations Britain and France targeted neutral American shipping as a means to disrupt the trade of the other nation.
-American merchantmen who were trading with "enemy nations" were seized as contraband of war by European navies.
-The British Royal Navy had impressed American sailors who had either been British-born or previously serving on British ships, even if they now claimed to be American citizens with American papers.
+During the Napoleonic Wars, rival nations Britain and France targeted neutral American shipping as a means of disrupting the trade of the other nation.
+American merchantmen bound for trade with "enemy nations" were seized as contraband of war by both European navies.
+The British Royal Navy were impressing American sailors into service, even if they claimed, or could present evidence of, U.S. citizenship.
+Many either were British-born or had previously served on British ships, or were genuinely British deserters.
 Incidents such as the Chesapeake–Leopard affair outraged Americans.

 Congress imposed the embargo in direct response to these events.
-President Thomas Jefferson acted with restraint, weighed public support for retaliation, and recognized that the United States was militarily far weaker than either Britain or France.
-He recommended that Congress respond with commercial warfare, a policy that appealed to Jefferson both for being experimental and for foreseeably harming his domestic political opponents more than his allies, whatever its effect on the European belligerents.
-The 10th Congress was controlled by his allies and agreed to the Act, which was signed into law on December 22, 1807.
+President Thomas Jefferson weighed public support for retaliation, but recognized that the United States was militarily far weaker than either Britain or France.
+He recommended Congress respond instead with commercial warfare.
+The experiment appealed to Jefferson and would harm his Northeastern opponents more than his domestic allies, irrespective of any actual impact on the European belligerents.
+The 10th Congress, controlled by his allies, agreed to the Act, which was signed into law on December 22, 1807.